 By only presenting the ﬁelds your team members need to populate, alongside full validation, our intelligent forms dramatically reduce the risk of sections being missed and errors being made – limiting the number of requisitions your firm receives.

-tmgroup are an approved software partner of HMRC and Land Registry, so our SDLT & AP1 forms are always up to date, and submitted directly to them – without incurring any delays or additional costs.
+tmgroup are a compliant software vendor for HMRC and Land Registry, so our SDLT & AP1 forms are always up to date, and submitted directly to them – without incurring any delays or additional costs.
 If anything, it’s even quicker.

 Our ‘impending cancellation date’ reminders prompt users to close an unanswered requisition and complete their AP1 submission – before it is cancelled – helping you reduce the number of re-submissions your team makes across the year.